sharmapn/sharmapn.github.io/researchprojects.md

    - whether social connections (“knowing key members”) affects likelihood of participation (e.g. bug reporting, enhancement reporting and in decision-making)

 -	Structuring unstructured OSS communities <br>
 Not all OSS projects have a structure favourable for mining decision-making information.
-Python has a good structure which was helpful for mining this information.
-Recent OSS communities, like Bitcoin, follow their convention.
-However, other older communities like Apache and Perl do not have a structure.
+Unlike the Python community, older communities like Apache and Perl do not have a structure in relation to language enhancements.
 This project would aim at automatically assigning a structure so that decision-making information can be mined.

 - In spatial data security, I want to focus on the development of an in-house DBMS-based data storage repository that can provide more features that traditional file servers – an extension of my own master’s thesis.